ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 10pm, then showers and thunderstorms likely between 10pm and 4am, then a slight
-         <h3>Tonight</h3>A chance of showers and thunderstorms.
+         chance of showers and thunderstorms.
 Mostly cloudy, with a low around 73.
-Southwest wind 1 to 6 mph.
-Chance of precipitation
+Southwest wind around 2 mph.
+Chance of precipitation is 70%.<br></div>
-         is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">